bunkerity/bunkerweb/docs/ui-components.md

 ## bannerStore

-*   @name Dashboard/News.vue
+-   @name Dashboard/News.vue
-*   @description This component will display news from BunkerWeb blog and allow users to subscribe to the newsletter.
+-   @description This component will display news from BunkerWeb blog and allow users to subscribe to the newsletter.
     Case the news API is not available, it will display a message.

 ## loadNews

-Returns **void**&#x20;
+Returns **void**;

 ## feedback

-*   @name Dashboard/Feedback.vue
+-   @name Dashboard/Feedback.vue
-*   @description This component will display server feedbacks from the user.
+-   @description This component will display server feedbacks from the user.
     This component is working with flash messages under the hood.
     This will display an ephemeral on the bottom right of the page and a sidebar with all the feedbacks.

 ## props

-*   @name Form/Fields.vue
+-   @name Form/Fields.vue
-*   @description This component wraps all available fields for a form.
+-   @description This component wraps all available fields for a form.
-*   @example
+-   @example
     {
     columns : {"pc": 6, "tablet": 12, "mobile": 12},
     id:"test-check",